What to expect on your visit to Fountains Abbey

 Full Access information can be found here.

 The property covers 800 acres and there are some challenges for visitors with limited mobility due to the size of the estate and the gradients.

 Our accessible entrance at West Gate which allows level access to the abbey is now open from 11am - 3pm every day.
 We also issue mobility scooters from this entrance which can be borrowed free of charge during your visit.
 These do need to be booked in advance by calling (01765) 608888.

 Studley Deer-Park and Studley car park

 Parking in the deer park is first-come-first-served.
 Weekends, school holidays and sunny days can be quite busy.
 If there's no available parking there, you'll be redirected to the visitor centre car park where possible.

 Please don't park in the local village as it causes difficulties for the residents and can prevent access for emergency vehicles.

 Studley tea-room is open for take-away drinks and snacks 10am - 4:30pm every day.
 There's outdor seating on the lawn and a one way operation in place.

-The car park is usually open from 6am to 6pm and is pay-and-display.
+The car park is open from 6am to 6pm and is pay-and-display.
 There's a ‘paybyphone’ app available to use which we advise you to download before your visit as we don't have strong internet reception on site.

 Download the app here